ucakpam/getting-cleaning-data-project/CodeBook.md

 # Data Transformations

 The `run_analysis.R` R script transforms the raw data into a tidy data set, which is then written to the `tidy_data.txt` file.
+The following transformations are carried out:

 __Merging training and test data sets__:
 Test and training signals (`X_train.txt`, `X_test.txt`), activities IDs (`y_train.txt`, `y_test.txt`), and subject IDs (`subject_train.txt`, `subject_test.txt`) are joined together to create a single data set.